vtu81/IoTwebsite/README.md

 ## Release Version

-It's quite necessary to build the frontend into a **release** version through `npm run build`.
-But before that, you may need to alter the configure file `src/utils/config.json`:
+It's quite necessary to compile the frontend into a **production build** (release) version through `npm run build`, which would be much lighter for deployment.
+But before compilation, you may need to alter the configure file `src/utils/config.json`:

 ```json
 {